alberto-morales/microservices-java-training-course/docs/02-Package_deploy_testing.md

-# Package and deploy Spring Boot Applications
+# Package, deploy and test Spring Boot Applications

 ## Introduction

 The goal of this session is for attendees to have all the tools to start using Docker in their day to day work, for services deployment.

+API Testing using Apache JMeter testing framework would serve as a bonus track for this training session.

 We have provided a virtual machine with Docker installed.
 If you are curious about the installation process, you can get a glimpse of the following link forehand:
  [How to install docker on Ubuntu ](https://medium.com/@Grigorkh/how-to-install-docker-on-ubuntu-16-04-3f509070d29c)